nota/split-graphemes/README.md

 # split-graphemes

-Divide ligature letters, such as Thai, Khmer letters and some emoji, that deform or combine glyphs depending on the position of characters into the minimum unit parts, graphemes.
+Divide ligature letters such as Thai, Khmer letters and complex emoji into array of [graphemes](https://en.wikipedia.org/wiki/Grapheme).

-It can also be used for strings containing characters other than ligatures, like alphabets and Japanese.
+You can simply use this library instead of `Array.from` to get graphemes.

 [![CircleCI](https://circleci.com/gh/nota/split-graphemes/tree/master.svg?style=svg)](https://circleci.com/gh/nota/split-graphemes/tree/master)